akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 [INFO] Final Memory: 38M/104M
 [INFO] ------------------------------------------------------------------------
 ```
+`$ cd ..`

 ## Start/Stop the Server
-`$ cd ..`
+The start script for the server checks for a 64 bit Java version.
+We have to deactivate this test to use the script:
+`$ sudo nano ora.sh`
+find the line with
+`_checkJava;`
+add a # in front that it looks like
+`#  _checkJava;`
+save and quit.

-`$ ./ora.sh --start`
+`$ ./ora.sh --start` starts the server
-Usually the whole proccess is logged on the screen.
-However, if you want to save your logs to a file this is how you do it:
+Usually the whole process is logged on the screen.
+However, if you want to save your logs to a file start the server with
 `./ora.sh --start > log.txt &`
 The process will then run in the background and all system messages will be written in the textfile log.txt.

-stop the server:
-`Ctrl` + `c`
+`Ctrl` + `c` stops the server
-or if your server is running in the background:
+or if your server is running in the background find the process id with
-`ps -e|grep java`
+`$ pidof java`
+`1385` e.g.
+`$ kill 1385` stops the server